oddbird/css-sandbox/src/toggles/explainer.md

 ```

 {% warn 'ToDo' %}
-We hope to also allow for a list of 'named states',
+We plan to also allow for a list of 'named states',
 which would provide more clarity around the purpose of a state
 beyond simple numbering.
 {% endwarn %}